ricardocastro13/ERT/docs/use_case_diagram_v2.md

 - Slice covered: Intake & Discovery for beneficiary registration, validation and item allocation

 ## Actors (2–4)
-- A1: Beneficiary Manager
+- A1: Gestor de Beneficiários
-- A2: Donor
+- A2: Doador
-- A3: External Validation Service
+- A3: Sistema Externo de Validação
-- A4: Administrator
+- A4: Administrador

 ## Use cases (min.
 6)
-- UC-01: Register beneficiary
+- UC-01: Registar beneficiário
-- UC-02: Validate beneficiary data
+- UC-02: Validar dados do beneficiário
-- UC-03: Submit application
+- UC-03: Submeter candidatura
-- UC-04: Validate eligibility
+- UC-04: Validar elegibilidade
-- UC-05: Assign donated items
+- UC-05: Atribuir itens doados
-- UC-06: Consult beneficiary status
+- UC-06: Consultar estado do beneficiário

 ## Notes on refinement
 - The diagram focuses only on the Intake & Discovery slice of AMS.